- »NSW Poker Machine Revenue Set to Soar

 NSW Increases at Odds with Responsible Gambling Efforts

-The NSW Office of Responsible Gambling has been in the news quite often of late as it processes funds for various initiatives and programs dedicated to reducing gambling harm and providing more resources for anyone with gambling concerns.
+The NSW Office of Responsible Gambling has been in the news quite often of late.
+It processes funds for various initiatives and programs dedicated to reducing gambling harm.
+It also provides more resources for anyone with gambling concerns.

 The Responsible Gambling Fund takes a portion of casino games licensing fees, through the Gaming Machine Act, and via the Treasury.
 It has led to significant funding for the overall responsible gambling strategic plan for 2018-2021.